Claudia-moyo/TensorFlow/README.md

 # What's new in TensorFlow 2.x

 The following are all the changes coming in TensorFlow 2.x.
-Let us have a closer look at them:
+Let's have a closer look at them:

 * Eager Execution / tf.function
 * Integration of the Keras API